iterative/dvc.org/content/docs/start/metrics-parameters-plots.md

 # Get Started: Metrics, Parameters, and Plots

+> > ⁉️ We should start with "Why?"
+Why users need this feature?

 DVC makes it easy to track [metrics](/doc/command-reference/metrics), update
 <abbr>parameters</abbr>, and visualize performance with
 [plots](/doc/command-reference/plots).
 These concepts are introduced below.